7 ways 9/11 influenced pop culture that you may have forgotten or never known about

 Where I was on 9/11 is irrelevant, so I’ll spare you.
 Where I was at the exact moment the United States declared war on Iraq, though, is perhaps worth sharing.

 Like many spring breakers in late March of 2003, I was at a Daytona Beach nightclub.
-Around 10:30 p.m. or so, the DJ faded out the music—probably Bone Crusher’s then-inescapable “Never Scared”—and announced to a dance floor of sunburned, drunken teenagers that we were now officially at war.
+Around 10:30 p.m. or so, the DJ faded out the music—probably Bone Crusher’s then-inescapable “Never Scared”—and announced to a dance floor of drunken, sunburned teenagers that we were now officially at war.
 (Or more so, anyway.)
-Immediately after sharing this information, just as U.S. forces were carrying out their first air strikes in Iraq, the DJ dropped the needle on Outkast’s “B.O.B.
+Right after sharing this information, as U.S. forces carried out their first air strikes in Iraq, the DJ dropped the needle on Outkast’s “B.O.B.
 (Bombs Over Baghdad).”
 The crowd lost its collective mind, dancing ecstatically to an antiwar song that recent events had now rendered eerily literal.

-That moment was emblematic of the way pop culture became twisted and contorted in the carnage of 9/11 and its aftermath.
+That moment was emblematic of the way pop culture had twisted and contorted in the carnage of 9/11 and its aftermath.
 Existing material was suddenly imbued with new meaning, and projects in development had to be recontextualized or reconsidered altogether.
 Jackie Chan seemed prescient, in a positive way, for delaying the start of his ultimately scrapped film Nosebleed, about a window washer working at the World Trade Center; rap duo The Coup seemed prescient, in a negative way, for the ultimately scrapped cover art on its November 2001 album Party Music, which depicted the Twin Towers mid detonation.

-It would take decades, however, for anyone to gain enough distance, information, and perspective to see the full cultural impact of 9/11.
+It would take many years, however, before anyone could gain enough distance, information, and perspective to see the full cultural impact of 9/11.
 Many remember things like the Freedom Fries moment and the wave of searching war movies, from The Hurt Locker to American Sniper.
-But there are plenty of lesser heralded cultural consequences of 9/11 that most people have either forgotten or never heard about in the first place.
+But there are plenty other cultural consequences of 9/11 that most people have either forgotten or never heard about in the first place.

 The assumption of fragility